The harvesting operation

 We undertake inspections throughout the harvesting process.
 This includes:

-• assessing the harvest area to ensure compliance with the Code and the operational harvest plan
+• assessing the harvest area to ensure compliance with the Code and the site-specific operational harvest plan

 • assessing forest stand and habitat and recruitment habitat trees to ensure Code requirements have been met